 I am an ecologist, naturalist, and marine biologist interested in the diversity of zooplankton and in the phenomena occurring at the base of the food web.

 In my career as a scientist I have focused on a variety of studies of zooplankton - the animals that drift in the sea.

 |Microscope work at sea, common for any zooplankton ecologist|

 My technical expertise is primarily in DNA barcoding, quantitative PCR-based methods, and next-generation sequencing.
 I have also dabbled in DNA barcoding of deep-sea larval invertebrates - a location where we know almost nothing about organism diversity and even less about larval ecology.

-2017-present, Postdoctoral Research Fellow, San Francisco State University
+2017-2019, Postdoctoral Research Fellow, San Francisco State University, Estuary & Ocean Science Center

 2016, Postdoctoral Research Associate, Hawaii Pacific University

 2007 BS Biology, University of Wisconsin

 Delta Science Postdoctoral Research Fellowship, NOAA-Sea Grant California, May 2017-May 2019